-Dynamic Media Classic recommends these parameters for fly-out Zoom Viewer Presets:
+Adobe Dynamic Media Classic recommends the following parameters for fly-out Zoom Viewer Presets:

 Do one of the following:

-Click Add.
-In the Add Viewer Preset dialog box, choose a platform, choose a Zoom Viewer, and then click Add.
+Create a preset - Select Add.
+In the Add Viewer Preset dialog box, choose a platform, choose a Zoom Viewer, and then select Add.
 Enter a name for the preset in the Preset Name box.

-Select a Zoom Viewer Preset, then click Edit.
+Edit a preset - Select a Zoom Viewer Preset, then select Edit.

 Specify settings as desired.

-To see a description of an option, click the Info Tip icon adjacent to the option.
+To see a description of an option, select the Info Tip icon next to the option.

-The preview screen displays the viewer as you update and change settings.
+The Preview page displays the viewer as you update and change settings.

-On the Viewer Presets screen, examine the Zoom Viewer Preset or Guided Zoom Viewer Preset you created.
-If it needs adjusting, click Edit, change settings on the Configure Viewer screen, and click Save.
+On the Viewer Presets page, examine the Zoom Viewer Preset or Guided Zoom Viewer Preset you created.
+If it needs adjusting, select Edit, change settings on the Configure Viewer page, and then select Save.

 For information about managing Viewer Presets on the Viewer Presets screen, see Viewer Presets.